l-mccarthy/IntroToIM/April5/README.md

 * The idea came from brainstorming how lights are used in everyday objects to signify certain things.
 So, I then first thought about making an ordinary traffic light, but I could not completely figure out what I would use both sensors for as traffic lights are time based.
 * Similar to traffic lights are the racing track lights that count down for drivers until the green "GO!" light, which can be started and controlled by a person.
-* In terms of the actual wiring on the breadboard, I wanted to keep the circuit as tidy as I could, so I color coded the green LED to the green wire, the blue push-button to the blue wire, the LDR to the white wire, and both red LEDs to yellow wires since red is always connected to 5V.
+* In terms of the actual wiring on the breadboard, as seen in the image below, I wanted to keep the circuit as tidy as I could.
+Consequently, I color coded the green LED to the green wire, the blue push-button to the blue wire, the LDR to the white wire, and both red LEDs to yellow wires since the red wire is always connected to 5V.
-*
+* Afterwards, I began coding how I will incorporate the sensors and the ways in which they control the three LEDs.
+Essentially, the code defines two states where certain LED functions are controlled by the analog (in state 0) and certain functions controlled by the digital (in state 1).
+* The reasoning for certain choices and variables in the code are outlined as comments within the .ino file.

 ![circuit](https://github.com/l-mccarthy/IntroToIM/blob/main/April5/Media/circuit.jpg)